+The casino cocktail is an intriguing concoction of gin and sweet vermouth with a dash of orange bitters, known for its historical place in the casino world.
 The Casino Cocktail is essentially a spin on the Aviation cocktail with orange bitters instead of Crème de violette.
 The Casino, which appeared in Harry Craddock’s 1930 Savoy Cocktail Book, falls into a category of cocktails called Daisies.
 The cocktail first appears in Recipes for Mixed Drinks compiled by Hugo R. Ensslin in 1917.
-If you’re looking for a cocktail on the sweet and citrusy side, this is the cocktail for you.
-The next time you find yourself at a casino and feel inspired to have the bartender whip you up this cocktail, enjoy… and remember to bet on black.
+It was primarily created to be enjoyed in casino lounges where card sharks, high rollers and suave connoisseurs could find a refuge from their luck at the tables.
+So if you’re ever near the casino tables, grab yourself a casino cocktail and enjoy!

 - 1 1/2 oz Dry gin

 - 1/2 oz Maraschino Liqueur